Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 \subsubsection{Calibration of the optical distances}

-Prior to making any measurements on an object of interest one has to determine precisely all the geometrical constants involved in the phase to height relation \eqref{eq_PTH_used}, that is $L$, $D$ and $\omega_0$.
+Prior to making any measurements on an object of interest, one has to determine precisely all the geometrical constants involved in the phase to height relation \eqref{eq_PTH_used}, that is $L$, $D$ and $\omega_0$.
 First, $\omega_0$ can be precisely and directly measured on the reference plane.
-However, since $L$ and $D$ cannot be precisely determined a priori, a numerical calibration is required.
+However, since $L$ and $D$ can hardly be precisely determined \textit{a priori}, a numerical calibration is required.
 This involves using a reference object with a known geometry to determine the optimal parameters for accurate height reconstruction.

 \paragraph{Principle} To perform the calibration, a reference object with a well-defined three-dimensional geometry is used.
-The experimental phase difference map $\Delta \phi^{exp}$ obtained through the ST-PSP method is combined with the theoretical phase-to-height relation \eqref{eq_PTH_exact} to generate a theoretical height map $h^{th}(L,D)$.
-This map is then compared with precise measurements of the object's geometry (using a caliper with measurement uncertainties of $50\ \mu m$).
-The optimal parameters $L_{opt}$ and $D_{opt}$ are identified by minimizing the difference between the theoretical and experimental height maps, ensuring the most accurate height reconstruction of the object.
-These optimal distances serve as the best values for L and D to accurately reconstruct an object using the phase-to-height relation \eqref{eq_PTH_exact}.
+The experimental phase difference map $\Delta \phi^{exp}$ obtained through the ST-PSP method is combined with the theoretical phase-to-height relation \eqref{eq_PTH_used} to generate a height map $h^{exp}(L,D)$.
+This map is then compared with precise measurements of the object's geometry (using a caliper with measurement uncertainties of $50\ \rm{\mu m}$).
+The optimal parameters $L_{opt}$ and $D_{opt}$ are identified by minimizing the difference between the theoretical and experimental height maps, and serve as the best values for $L$ and $D$ to accurately reconstruct an object using the phase-to-height relation \eqref{eq_PTH_used}.

-\paragraph{Calibration block design} When calibrating a profilometry experimental setup one could choose the calibration object of his choice.
-One simple way to do so is to design the block as a series of $K$ inclined planes with varying slopes, leading to horizontal steps with the same height.
+\paragraph{Calibration block design} When calibrating a profilometry experimental setup one could choose the calibration object of their choice.
+However, an efficient approach is to design a wedge with a series of $K$ inclined planes with varying slopes, leading to horizontal steps of different final height.
 In order to prevent any discontinuities for the phase extraction, the slopes are bonded together onto a base plate which is then linearly connected to the reference substrate.
-In this study $K=8$ inclined planes were used and the corresponding calibration block is represented on Figure \ref{fig_calibration}(a).
+In this study $K=8$ inclined planes were used and the corresponding calibration block is illustrated in Figure \ref{fig_calibration}(a).
+The associated three dimensional printable model is available in a dedicated repository (see the \textbf{Materials availability} section at the end of the present study for more information).